Develop beginner skills in English with a Certificate I in Spoken and Written English at Victoria University Polytechnic.

 Some courses receive more applications than the number of places available.
 In this situation we will also assess your education, work and other relevant experience.

-Applicants must have an entry level of 0 against the International Second Language Proficiency Rating (ISLPR) or the language, literacy and numeracy skills that align to Level 1 of the Australian Core Skills Framework (ACSF).
+Applicants must have an entry level of 0 against the International Second Language Proficiency Rating (ISLPR) or language, literacy and numeracy skills that align to Level 1 of the Australian Core Skills Framework (ACSF).

 Prior to enrolment, all applicants will be required to complete a speaking, listening, literacy and numeracy assessment.